Swalha14/mindease-react/README.md

 wellness.
 The website contains articles, therapist contacts , support groups, breathing exercises, quizzes to check on yourself and some motivational quotes.

+Mindease-react is the react version of the mindease project